 Q: How can I check if two expressions are equivalent?

 A: The most reliable way is to simplify both expressions to their simplest forms and then compare them.
-If the simplified forms are identical, the expressions are equivalent.
+So if the simplified forms are identical, the expressions are equivalent.
 You can also substitute various values for the variables and see if both expressions yield the same result.

 Conclusion